mozilla-services/merino-py/docs/adr/0003-test-containers.md

 * It could be challenging to provision test fixtures for the underlying containers.
 Feeding the fixture data into the containers could be complex
-* Developers need to ensure version consistency across the development, testing, and production environments
+* Developers need to ensure version consistency across the development, testing, and production environments in the integration test layer
 * For third-party API integrations, if the provider doesn't provide a Docker image for their API, Testcontainers alone will not help us much.
-It's possible to use fake API container generators, but it comes with its own complexities as well
+It's possible to use fake API container generators, such as [Wiremock][9], but it comes with its own complexities
+* Implementation of Testcontainers would require refactoring of integration tests, including the removal of mocks and fixtures

 ### B. Yes.
 Reduce the Dependency Overhead in Tests Using Development and Stage Environments